 Are you looking for unique day trips from Munich but not sure where to start?
 Let me help you discover the most beautiful areas around the Bavarian capital.
 From fairytale castles to pristine lakes and idyllic mountain sceneries.
 There are plenty of reasons to spend two days in Munich.
 The city is charming, Munich Christmas …

 Thanks to its location at one of the tips of Lake Geneva, a stone-throw from the border with France, there are many wonderful day trips from Geneva that will make for unforgettable experiences.
-Geneva is known for its charming old town, the lovely lakeshore, and for being home to the main international organisations, not least …
+Geneva is known for its charming old town, the lovely lakeshore, and for being home to the main international organizations, not least …

 If you want to explore Italy off the beaten path, you’ll love these beautiful towns in Emilia Romagna.
 They’re indeed charming and well worth to spend a day.
 You’ll discover another, more authentic, side of Italy.